thimc/mess/README.md

 *Note: mess makes heavy use of the mblaze programs so it goes without saying that you need to have mblaze installed to use mess.*

-**Mess at this point is just a proof of concept and should be treated as such.**

 ## Keybindings

 Most of the key binds you would expect from